Porcelain Tile vs Ceramic Tile: What’s the Difference?

 Here's a quick breakdown of the pros and cons of ceramic tiles to help you decide if they’re the right fit for your space.

-Pros Of Ceramic Tiles
+Pros of Ceramic Tiles

-Cons Of Ceramic Tiles
+Cons of Ceramic Tiles

 Which Tile Is Right for Your Space?